 The profit and loss statement shows only deductible expenses.

-Deductible expenses (overheads) are those expenses that your tax department has approved of and they can be used to reduce the net profit.
+Deductible expenses (overheads) are those expenses that your tax department has approved the use of to reduce the net profit.

 The amount of tax your business pays is calculated on the net profit.